jeremytammik/recipe/gooseberry.md

 ## Zubereitung

 Die Stachelbeeren mit dem Gelierzucker ca. 1-2 Stunden ziehen lassen.

 Mit dem Pürierstab grob pürieren, anschließend 5-10 Minuten unter Rühren sprudelnd kochen lassen.
 Zum Schluss einige sehr fein geschnittene Minzeblätter hinzufügen.

 Die heiße Marmelade in Gläser füllen, sofort verschließen und 5 Minuten auf den Deckel stellen.

-# Jeremy's Tip
+# Jeremy's Tips and Experiences

 Add as much ginger as you like.
 The more the better.

+## 2019-07-23

+- Gooseberries, one kg, straight from the market, no washing, cleaning, or anything
+- Normal sugar, no pectin, 400 g
+- Agar-agar, just less than one level teaspoonful
+- Ginger, ca. 3 x 2 x 2 centimetre piece
+- Mint leaves from one full 60 cm stem
+- Let the gooseberries rest and soak in sugar for an hour or so
+- Add a spoonful or two of water before staring to boil it
+- Sterilise the jars
+- Fill and close the jars